 EdM in Early Childhood Education

-The Master’s program in Early Childhood Education (ECE) at Boston University is designed for students who are genuinely curious about the development and learning of young children.
+The Master of Education (EdM) in Early Childhood Education (ECE) at Boston University is designed for students who are genuinely curious about the development and learning of young children.
 The ECE program is recognized in the field for maintaining high standards for teacher preparation.
 Courses are carefully designed to build upon one another and to bridge theory and practice.

 How long does it typically take to complete this program?